Giovi2004/NoSenseGenerator/docs/manual.md

 ## Getting Started

 Follow these instructions to get a copy of this project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on deploying the project on a live system.

 ### Prerequisites